 You can use the Program of Study Form as a worksheet when planning your courses.
 Your advisor will enter the approved program in the department's master file.
 You should also be sure to keep the most up-to-date copy in your own files.

 You must maintain a 3.0 grade point average to remain in good standing in the English graduate program.
 Grades below B may be compensated for by higher grades in other courses.
 Students on probation will be given a semester to improve their average and avoid dismissal.
 For graduation, you must have a 3.0 GPA both overall and in your area of concentration.
-Students on probation may not begin a thesis or master's writing project, nor take a comprehensive examination.
+Students on probation or with a GPA below 3.0 may not begin a thesis or master's writing project, nor take a comprehensive examination.

 Please see the theses and writing projects page of the site for detailed information.